 Reviewing training results

-Result models tabpage can be used to monitor the various types of models that will be included in the training process.
-It can take up to 30 seconds before any types of models are shown here.
+- Open the Result models tab to monitor the various types of models that will be included in the training process.
+It can take up to 30 seconds before the models are shown here.

 Types of models

-When a type of model is done training, performance metrics will be shown to indicate the precision and accuracy of the trained model based on samples of the training data.
-The default sorting of this tabpage is set so that the best performing model will most commonly be shown on top after training has finished.
+When a type of model is done training, performance metrics will be shown to indicate the quality of the trained model based on samples of the training data.
+The default sorting of this tab page is that the best performing model will most commonly be shown on top after training has finished.

 When all types of models have been trained, the AutoML configuration will change status from Training to Training finished.

 Only one model is trained in parallel.
 When multiple projects or branches are training AutoML models, it might take longer to see results.

 Activating a trained model